 In terms of the latter, Coinbase is one of the largest cryptocurrency exchanges with a reported 35 million customers under its belt.
 As a US-based entity, the exchange is heavily regulated and is a public company.

 In the case of Circle, the firm was launched in 2013 and is involved in stablecoin technologies and payment systems.
 Notable backers of the company include Goldman Sachs – which has since invested $50 million into Circle.
 At the time of writing, there over $11.3 billion worth of USDC in circulation – all of which is backed by dollar reserves.

-You can easily buy USD Coin at Coinbase with a debit card or bank wire.
+You can easily buy USD Coin at Kraken with a debit card or bank wire.

 Gemini Dollar (GUSD)

-Another stablecoin with a great reputation is that of the Gemini Dollar (GUSD).
+Another stablecoin with a great reputation is the Gemini Dollar (GUSD).
 This digital project is backed by Gemini – which is also a popular cryptocurrency exchange.

 Although Gemini is somewhat pricey when it comes to trading commissions, it has one of the best reputations for safety, security, and regulation.
 In fact, not only is Gemini regulated by the New York Department of Financial Services but crucially- GUSD reserves are insured by the FDIC.